sushanku/userManagement/README.md

 Example Playbook
 ----------------
-Then execute following command from outside the roles directory. ansible-playbook usersetup.yml
+Then execute following command from outside the roles directory.
+"ansible-playbook usersetup.yml"

-Also, the following command will list the tags and run the tags accordingly. ansible-playbook usersetup.yml --list-tags
+Also, the following command will list the tags and run the tags accordingly.
+"ansible-playbook usersetup.yml --list-tags"

-For example to run the listed tags, execute the following command: ansible-playbook usersetup.yml -t add_new_user
+For example to run the listed tags, execute the following command:
+"ansible-playbook usersetup.yml -t add_new_user"

 -t flag let you use the tags.
 The above playbook will only add the new user using the tags.